Best AI Robo-Advisor Alternatives for a 401(k) Rollover in 2026

 Can an AI help me decide how to invest a rollover?

 It can help you understand and frame the decision, but giving regulated investment advice is a line most consumer tools do not cross.
-Walnut helps you research, see how holdings compare to the S&P 500, and shape a self-directed balance into thematic baskets, while staying descriptive.
+Walnut helps you research, see how holdings compare to the S&P 500, and shape a self-directed balance into thematic portfolios, while staying descriptive.
 It is informational and is not an investment adviser; the decision and any trade are yours.
 For a fully managed alternative, a robo-advisor makes the calls for you instead.

 Walnut is informational and is not an investment adviser.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.